 Sue Benson | MSW, LICSW

-Current Student, Doctor of Psychoanalysis Program
+Graduate, Doctor of Psychoanalysis

 I am currently an advanced candidate in the Psya D. program having come to BGSP with a Master of Social Work from Salem State University.
 This was a generalist program, with an emphasis on the macro level of practice.
 Although this training had fulfilled an intellectual need, I was still seeking greater clinical depth and richness of human experience.
 Early on it was clear that BGSP offered just what I was searching for.
 The bedrock of BGSP’s training is the study of transference and resistance within a drive theory model.
 The compelling nature of this type of learning is what continues to hold unmitigated appeal.